Sonju/RefugeesATaGlance/README.md

 # Global Refugee API
 **An open source tool to display, track or monitor global refugee and asylum data from 2000 to 2014.**

-I created the RESTful Refugee API because no functional API currently exist for refugees and asylum seekers.
-The United Nations High Commissioner for Refugees (UNHCR) refugee and asylum dataset is used because the UN's data collection practices are more or less reliable.
+I created the RESTful Refugee API because there is not a refugee and asylum functional API.
+I used The United Nations High Commissioner for Refugees (UNHCR) refugee and asylum dataset because the international community believes the UN's data collection practices are reliable.
 ###### Data Source: [UNHCR](http://data.un.org/Data.aspx?d=UNHCR&f=indID:Type-Ref)

 #### Technologies Used: